chmlee/ream-doc/content/overview/why-ream.md

 ## Modularity*

-REAM encourages datasets to be saved in smaller components.
+REAM encourages datasets to be saved in smaller components and later join them through templates.

 Say you want to collect data on Belgium, Netherlands and Luxembourg, instead of saving everything in one single file, it's recommended to saved data by country:

 (Country/Belgium.ream)